How To Run 100 Miles: Our Expert Guide + Training Plan

 Pre-run

-Before each long run, try out different pre-run fueling to see what works best for you.
+Before each long run, try different pre-run fueling to see what works best for you.
 Is it a banana?
 Toast and honey?
 Oatmeal?
-Try out a bunch of different options, and track how you feel on each run.
+Try a bunch of options, and track how you feel on each run.

 During

-Try peanut butter and jelly sandwiches, cookies, chips, nuts, anything you think would work for you.
-The race may even let you know in advance what they will have at the aid stations, so you could give some of those foods a try and see how you feel.
+Try peanut butter and jelly sandwiches, cookies, chips, nuts, or anything you think would work for you.
+The race will let you know what they will have at the aid stations, so you can give some of those foods a try and see how you feel.

-Training your body to eat solid foods while running is not an easy task, and having to force down calories when you no longer want to, is a challenge in itself and must be trained.
+Training your body to eat solid foods while running is not easy.
+Forcing down calories when you no longer want to is a challenge in itself, and it must be trained.

 Post-Run